nsivakanthan/minima/_posts/2022-12-12-Neural-Network-from-Scratch.md

 By: Nitharsan Sivakanthan

 Here I will go over how to make a multi-layer perceptron neural network from scratch.
 The derivation of the backpropagation algorithm will also be included.
+We will train the neural network on pictures of digits from sklearn's digit data set to classify a picture into a digit.

 <!--more-->